MV Sewol

 MV Sewol (Hangul: 세월호, Hanja: 世越號, Beyond the World) was a South Korean vehicle-passenger ferry, built and previously operated in Japan.
 She operated between Incheon and Jeju.
-On 16 April 2014, Sewol capsized and sank with the loss of 304 passengers and crew.
+On 16 April 2014, the ferry capsized and sank with the loss of 304 passengers and crew.

 Description

 Sewol was a RoPax ferry that was built by the Japanese company Hayashikane Shipbuilding & Engineering Co.
 Ltd. (林兼船渠) in 1994.
 At 146 m in length and 22 m in width, the ferry could carry 921 passengers, or a total of 956 persons, including the crew.
 The ferry had a legal capacity for 180 vehicles and 154 regular cargo containers.
 At 22 kn its range was up to 264 mi.